Ange-Dvs/computer_infrastructure_assessment/README.md

 # computer_infrastructure_assessment
-Repository for Semester 2 Computer Infrastructure assessment
+This repository contains the code and documentation for my Weather Analysis Notebook.
+The notebook was created as part of the Semester 2 Computer Infrastructure Assessment, focusing on analysing and visualizing weather data collected from Met Éireann's Athenry weather station.

 ## Installation & Usage Instructions